 - Interpretation of planning legislation and case law

 - Certificate of lawfulness applications – whether you are seeking consent for proposed work or existing development (including the 4 and 10 year rule)

 - Representations on local plans

 Many of Attwaters Jameson Hill’s Developer clients come to us at the stage where the Local Planning Authority has rejected their Planning Application and advice is needed about an Appeal to the Planning Inspectorate.
-We are able to advise on the merits of an Appeal; the prospects for success; the appropriate forum for the Appeal (be it written representations, an Informal Hearing, or a full Public Inquiry); and we also provide the advocacy at any Informal Hearing or Public Inquiry.
+We are able to advise on the merits of an Appeal; the prospects for success; the appropriate forum for the Appeal (be it written representations, an Informal Hearing, or a full Public Inquiry).

 Other Developer clients will consult us earlier in the process, when they are contemplating making an Application for Planning Permission for development.
 Our renowned Planning experts are able to advise on the development potential of land set against the relevant National and Local Plan Policies and assist with the preparation of a Planning Application including commissioning the appropriate technical support necessary for the Application.

 Most large developments start with an allocation in the Local Plan, in which case we act upon the Local Plan process and coordinate the submission of proposals for inclusion in the Local Plan on your behalf.